ritchiewilson/rawscripts/docs/source/tech.rst

 Languages Used
 ==============

+Lots o' HTML5 -- the editor is drawn in <canvas>

+Javascript in the browser

-Python on the server
+Python on the backend

 AppEngine for the server

-Javascript in the browser

-Lots o' HTML5 -- the editor is drawn in <canvas>
+Java runs the closure-compiler

+Sphinx for documentation

 Libraries Used
 ==============

 * Closure Libraray - JS libraray with UI components
-* Closure Compiler - Compiles JS for the Closure libraray
+* Closure Compiler - Compiles JS for the Closure libraray (Java based)
-* jQuery - It's around
+* jQuery - JS library, only on a page or two.
 * ReportLab - pure python PDF generator
 * chardet - checks encoding up uploaded files
+* Sphinx - Python libraray to generate this nice documentation.
+* AppEngine - Web server platform.
+This makes extensive use of it's APIs